Preview: New York Giants at Baltimore Ravens, December 27, 2020

 Like the injuries to Daniel Jones, the loss of James Bradberry due to a COVID precaution came at a bad time.
 His absence, along with nickel corner Darnay Holmes (a de facto starter), was keenly felt against the Browns.
 The loss of these two players had a trickle-down effect throughout the entire pass defense.
 It also demonstrated just how thin the Giants are at the corner position thanks to botching the Deandre Baker and Sam Beal picks.

-Assuming Holmes plays, the Giants will be near full-strength on defense.
+Assuming Holmes plays, the Giants will be near full-strength on defense (late note: LB Blake Martinez was a late addition to the injury report).
 For the third week in a row, the Giants will be playing a top-four rushing attack.
 The Cardinals are #4 and the Browns are #3.
 This weekend, the Giants play the #1 rushing team in the NFL as the Ravens average almost 173 yards per game, or one yard less in what they average throwing the football (31st in the NFL).
 Usually, run-centric teams can have issues scoring, but that isn’t true for the Cardinals, Browns, and Ravens.
 Baltimore is 6th in the NFL in scoring, averaging 29 points per game (the Giants have dropped to an embarrassing 17 points per game).

 Even more so than the Cardinals, the focal point of the Ravens’ rushing attack is their quarterback, Lamar Jackson (828 yards rushing, 6.1 yards per rush, 7 touchdowns).
 Running backs Gus Edwards (578 yards, 4.9 yards per rush, 6 touchdowns) and J.K.
 Dobbins (568 yards, 5.2 yards per carry, 6 touchdowns) contribute another 1,100 yards and 12 touchdowns.
 As a team, the Ravens have 21 rushing touchdowns.